rudrankriyam/Ellifit/README.md

-# Ellifit-
+# Ellifit

-Example project for Google Sign-In &amp; Firebase Authentication Using SwiftUI
+This repository contains the final example project for [Google Sign-In & Firebase Authentication Using SwiftUI](https://blog.codemagic.io/google-sign-in-firebase-authentication-using-swift/)